vivekpatel99/license-plate-detection/README.md

 * Examining the model's performance on various object sizes and complexities.
 * Analyzing the model's failure cases to identify potential areas for improvement.

-**Note:**

-The provided image showcases a snapshot of the model's performance on a subset of the test dataset.
-For a comprehensive evaluation, consider running the model on the entire test set.